 Michael Hyndman

 Hello!
-I am Vice President of Information/Cyber Security for a global cyber safety company.
-I am also a bug bounty hunter and ethical hacker.
-This blog is a collection of my technical and social observations while navigating infosec.
+I am a Chief Information Security Officer (CISO) for a global cyber safety company and this blog is a collection of my technical, commercial and social observations while navigating infosec.
+Any comments or opinions expressed here are my own, not my employers.

 Dealing with stress as a security leader